On the Multilinear Fractional Integral Operators with Correlation Kernels: Local integrability conditions and estimates

 Until now, we have obtained the desired conclusion for $\boldsymbol{L}_{1}$.
-For other terms $\boldsymbol{L}_{i}$, the argument is the same as above.
-Therefore the proof of the theorem is complete. \end{proof} \begin{remark} The integrable criterion in the theorem is also ture for Selberg integrals on the sphere $S^n$.
-More precisely, for symmetric and nonnegative exponents $\alpha_{ij}$, the following Selberg integral if and only if the integrable condtion {\rm(\ref{section5. condition for local integrability})} holds.
+For other terms $\boldsymbol{L}_{i}$, the treatment is the same as above.
+Therefore the proof of Theorem \ref{section5. nec-suff Selberg integral} is complete. \end{proof} \begin{remark} The integrability criterion in the theorem is also true for Selberg integrals on the sphere $S^n$.
+More precisely, for symmetric and nonnegative exponents $\alpha_{ij}$, the following Selberg integral if and only if {\rm(\ref{section5. condition for local integrability})} holds.
 Here $S^n$ is the unit sphere in $\mathbb{R}^{n+1}$ and $d\sigma$ the induced Lebesgue measure on $S^n$.
-In the conformally invariant situation, by using the conformal equivalence of $S^n$ and $\mathbb{R}^n$ Beckner {\rm(\cite{beckner})} gave explicitly the sharp constant of the multilinear functional inequality {\rm(\ref{inequality of multilinear fractional functionals})} in terms of the above Selberg integrals.
+In the conformally invariant situation, by using the conformal equivalence of $S^n$ and $\mathbb{R}^n$, Beckner {\rm\cite{beckner}} obtained explicitly the sharp constant of the multilinear functional inequality {\rm(\ref{inequality of multilinear fractional functionals})} in terms of the above Selberg integrals.
 In {\rm\cite{grafakos1}}, Grafakos and Morpurgo calculated a three fold integral of the above form when $\alpha_{12}+\alpha_{13}+\alpha_{23}=n$.
-By using an analogue of Theorem {\rm\ref{Estimtates of Generalization of Riesz Potential}} on the sphere $S^n$ and the same argument as in the proof of Theorem {\rm\ref{section5. nec-suff Selberg integral}}, we can prove the above integrable criterion. \end{remark}
+By using an analogue of Theorem {\rm\ref{Estimtates of Generalization of Riesz Potential}} on the sphere $S^n$ and the same argument as in the proof of Theorem {\rm\ref{section5. nec-suff Selberg integral}}, we can prove the above integrability criterion; see {\rm $\S$7} for a generalization of Theorem {\rm\ref{Estimtates of Generalization of Riesz Potential}} on $S^n$. \end{remark}